Teedex1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #Shell Permission Task
-1. su betty  switches the current user to user betty
+0. su betty  switches the current user to user betty
+1. whoami    prints the effective username of the current user